-T 2 .
-Longitudinal rate definitions Data processing 1992-93 through 1996-97 A Grade 7-12 estimated longitudinal dropout rate based on the Grade 7-12 annual dropout rate is calculated using aggregate numbers of dropouts and students.
-Classes of 1996 and 1997 Completion rates using student-level data are first calculated for Grade 9 cohorts based on the holding power approach to high school completion (Hartzell, McKay, & Frymier, 1992).
+Longitudinal rate definitions Data processing 1992-93 through 1996-97 Data processing A Grade 7-12 estimated longitudinal dropout rate based on the Grade 7-12 annual dropout rate is calculated using aggregate numbers of dropouts and students.
+Classes of 1996 and 1997 , Completion rates using student-level data are first calculated for Grade 9 cohorts based on the holding power approach to high school completion (Hartzell, McKay, & Frymier, 1992).
 Completers are defined as graduates, high school continuers, and General Educational Development (GED) recipients.
 Separate longitudinal dropout rates using student-level data are calculated for Grade 7 cohorts.
 Completion rates are based on fall snapshot data.
 Longitudinal dropout rates are based on cumulative attendance data.
-Student characteristics and program participation statuses are identified based on a student's first appearance in the cohort.
-Students who do not remain at the same campus all four years are considered to be completers or dropouts from the last school they attended.
+Student characteristics and program participation statuses are assigned based on a student's first appearance in the cohort.
+A student who moves from one school to another is considered to be a completer or dropout from the last school attended.
 Class of 1998 Separate longitudinal dropout rates and completion rates are replaced with a four-year high school completion series.
 The series is made up of four complementary longitudinal rates: Longitudinal rates are based on cumulative attendance data.
-Student characteristics and program participation statuses are identified based on a student's final record in the cohort. graduation, continuation in high school, GED certification, and dropout.
+Student characteristics and program participation statuses are assigned based on a student's final record in the cohort. graduation, continuation in high school, GED certification, and dropout.
 The four rates add to 100 percent.
-A student who finishes the cohort period with both a continued high school and received GED status is assigned a final status of received GED.
+A student who finishes the cohort period as both a continuer and a GED recipient is assigned a final status of GED recipient.
 Class of 2003 The dropout definition is the state definition in the dropout year for each of the four years of the cohort.
 The completion definition is added when completion rates become a base indicator in the accountability system.
 Class of 2003 completion rates are used for 2004 accountability ratings.
 The completion definition for 2004 accountability ratings using standard accountability procedures includes graduates, continuers, and GED recipients.
 Class of 2004 The dropout definition is the state definition in the dropout year for each of the four years of the cohort.
 A student who earns a GED is matched to the longitudinal cohort regardless of the date the GED is earned.
 Class of 2004 completion rates are used for 2005 accountability ratings.
 The completion definition for 2005 accountability ratings using standard accountability procedures includes graduates, continuers, and GED recipients.
 Completion rates for districts serving Texas Youth Commission facilities do not include students from the facilities unless the students have been attributed to regular campuses in the districts through campus of accountability procedures.
 Class of 2005 The dropout definition is the state definition in the dropout year for each of the four years of the cohort.
+A student who finishes the cohort period as both a continuer and a GED recipient is assigned a final status of continuer.
 Class of 2005 completion rates are used for 2006 accountability ratings.
 The completion definition for 2006 accountability ratings using standard accountability procedures includes graduates and continuers.
-The completion definition for 2006 A student who finishes the cohort period with both a continued high school and received GED status is assigned a final status of continued high school. accountability ratings using alternative education accountability procedures includes graduates, continuers, and GED recipients.
+The completion definition for 2006 accountability ratings using alternative education accountability procedures includes graduates, continuers, and GED recipients.
+Class of 2006 Districts begin submitting data in 2005-06 based on the National Center for Education Statistics (NCES) dropout definition.
+For the class of 2006, the dropout definition is the state definition for students who left in the first three years of the cohort and the NCES definition for students who left in the fourth year.
+A student who finishes the cohort period as both an other leaver and a GED recipient is assigned a final status of other leaver. continue